 If you have read these notes of mine with any regularity you will have surely noticed that the nineteenth century British writer, Charles Dickens, has had considerable influence on my reading life and writing.
 I was introduced to him by my mother, who had a multi-volume set of his works on her shelves, and adored his writing, as countless others have.
 I knew an elderly English professor who read Dickens every night to his wife, night after night, for many, many years.

 I don’t know when I started to read him, but in one sense of another I have never stopped.
 At a minimum, A Christmas Carol is required December reading, and it never fails to move me.

 “This is a Victorian tale charmingly told in Victorian fashion.
 Avi’s love of the period is evident in how vividly, and without romanticizing, he brings London, teeming with eccentric characters, smells, and sounds, to life.
 Indeed, the city becomes a central character.
 With plenty of period detail, this action-packed narrative of twists, turns, and treachery is another winner from a master craftsman.”
-(School Library Journal)
+(School Library Journal, starred review)